rowdyrabbit/scrabble-word-suggester/README.md

 |SuggesterBenchmark.testSearchIndex_Regular |   ss |  10 |  83.899 |±  11.544 | ms/op |

 The time to load the index file into memory is around 150ms, and the time to perform the index searching is around 70ms.
-The end to end run, which include   s reading the index into memory and then performing the search is around 250ms.
+The end to end run, which includes reading the index into memory and then performing the search is around 250ms.
 What's interesting is that the variance between different input parameters isn't large except in the case of printing the output to the console, a difference of around 900ms which is significant, but given that a user of the scrabble-suggester is unlikely to want to retrieve thousands of results, then performance of normal usage parameters is acceptable.